kyma-project/kyma/docs/getting-started/13-trigger-function-with-event.md

 4. Once the pop-up box opens, find the `order.deliverysent` event with the `v1` version from the `commerce-mock` application.
 Mark it on the list and select **Add**.

-The message appears on the UI confirming that the event trigger was created, and you will see it in the **Event Triggers** section in the Function's details view.
+The message will appear in the UI confirming that the event trigger was created, and you will see it in the **Event Triggers** section in the Function's details view.

     </details>
 </div>